nbfigueroa/SVMGrad/README.md

 # SVMGrad
-SVMGrad is a compact library used to evaluate the decision function of a Gaussian RBF Kernel Support Vector Machine, as well as the its first and Second Derivative.
+SVMGrad is a compact library used to evaluate the decision function of a Gaussian RBF Kernel Support Vector Machine, as well as the its first Derivative (Gradient).

 ```
 y = sign(Gamma(x))